columbia-it/django-jsonapi-training/docs/database.md

 our app using sqlite3:

 - TextFields can't be UNIQUE: Use CharField.
-- Stuff that's a reserved word for a column name: Rename the `db_column`.
 - Can't ALTER TABLE to change the primary key's type to an AutoField (e.g. AutoField to BigAutoField).
 - [The NULL UNIQUE constraint considers multiple rows containing NULL values to violate uniqueness](https://stackoverflow.com/questions/767657/how-do-i-create-a-unique-constraint-that-also-allows-nulls/767702#767702)
   (even though no two NULL values are equal).

 #### Reminder: DJANGO_SQLSERVER environnment variables